umich-cphds/bama/README.md

 Perform mediation analysis in the presence of high-dimensional mediators based on the potential outcome framework.
-Bayesian Mediation Analysis (BAMA), developed by Song et al (2019)
-<a href="doi:10.1111/biom.13189" class="uri">doi:10.1111/biom.13189</a>
-and Song et al (2020) &lt;arXiv:2009.11409&gt;, relies on two Bayesian sparse linear mixed models to simultaneously analyze a relatively large number of mediators for a continuous exposure and outcome assuming a small number of mediators are truly active.
+Bayesian Mediation Analysis (BAMA), developed by Song et al (2019) and Song et al (2020), relies on two Bayesian sparse linear mixed models to simultaneously analyze a relatively large number of mediators for a continuous exposure and outcome assuming a small number of mediators are truly active.
 This sparsity assumption also allows the extension of univariate mediator analysis by casting the identification of active mediators as a variable selection problem and applying Bayesian methods with continuous shrinkage priors on the effects.

 Installation
 ------------